chef-boneyard/chef-rfc/new/attribute-subkey-syntax.md

    - knife node show foo -a key1.key2

-Additionally, in order to avoid escaping for keys that might contain "." the following array syntax should also be supported.
-In ruby:
+Additionally, in order to avoid escaping for keys that might contain "." the following array syntax should also be supported:

    - ['key1', 'key2']
    - knife node show foo -a "[key2', key2']"